kientt265/-web2-e-commerce-microservices/README.markdown

 *   **Search Engine:** Elasticsearch (for full-text search and analytics on product data)
 *   **Payment Gateway:** VNPay (a popular payment solution in Vietnam)
 *   **Email Protocol:** SMTP (for sending transactional emails)
+*   **API Gateway:** (Specific technology if known, otherwise generic term)
+*   **Load Balancer:** Nginx
+*   **Logging & Monitoring:** Elasticsearch, Logstash, Kibana (ELK Stack)
 *   **Containerization:** Docker, Docker Compose (for defining and running multi-container Docker applications)

 ## Architecture Diagram

-(An architecture diagram illustrating the microservices, their interactions, and data flows would be placed here.
-This would typically show Kafka as the central message bus, with services communicating through it, and separate databases for each service where applicable, along with Elasticsearch, Redis, and the new Mail Service.)
+(An updated architecture diagram illustrating the microservices, their interactions, data flows, the API Gateway with Nginx Load Balancer, and the ELK Stack for centralized logging would be placed here.
+This would typically show Kafka as the central message bus, with services communicating through it, and separate databases for each service where applicable, along with Elasticsearch, Redis, Mail Service, and the new infrastructure components.)

 ## Prerequisites